kraianyn/distress/app/Ideas.md

 Finish the authentication, authorization and introduction pages.

 Finish the settings section.
-Add a subsection for the app users.

-Add a title for courses on entity pages.

 Use regular buttons instead of FABs if the page is dedicated to the action.
+Replace the button to add a new entity when adding a course with a tile.

 Make the user know if field values are invalid.

 Make dates on course pages clickable to show all courses scheduled for the date.

+Make location links interactive: copying, following.

+Hide impossible course component options (locations and instructors with a course on the chosen date).

 ### Negligible

-Make it impossible to access the course form if the component entities are empty.

 Make forms look like pages.